LebogangS/drupal9-song/web/README.md

     Product: Delete revisions
     Product: Edit any content

+Go to '/admin/config/services/jsonapi' and check 'Accept all JSON:API create, read, update, and delete operations.' then save

 You now have access to the module functionality.
 You can redirect to '/admin/content/all-products' to explore it